hanishkvc/prgs-docs-spreadsheetkvc/README.md

 into the cell.
 If one exits without pressing enter then any data entered after the last enter key press will be lost.

-User can press the ESC key to exit from this mode and go back to the implicit command mode.
+User needs to press ESC key to exit from this mode and go back to default command mode.

 NOTE: If user enters a very long line, then it may wrap to next line in the edit / insert mode, however when escaping back into the command mode, the cell content wont wrap into